 “In our area it’s harder to find crop aftermath grazing today with no-till practices.
 Many farmers don’t want cattle on fields because they’re worried about soil compaction.
 This could be an issue if you had 150 cows on a 50-acre field.
 But we have enough freeze-thaw cycles here to help reverse compaction,” he said.

-Top Right and Middle Right: Cattle are fed distillers grain from some inexpensive feedbunks created from old aluminum torpedo tubes sold by the government.
+Top and Middle: Cattle are fed distillers grain from some inexpensive feedbunks created from old aluminum torpedo tubes sold by the government.